Cabinet Finishes and Hardware

 6. Varnished Finish

-It’s a great idea to scroll through the internet for initial options.
+Considering the above information, it’s a great idea to scroll through the internet for initial options.
 This provides a sense of what you’re looking for.
-Utilize your interior designer or builder for suggestions if you’re truly stuck… this is what they’re here for!
+Secondly, use your interior designer or builder for suggestions if you feel stuck!
 They know everything about cabinet finishes and hardware and will be able to teach you so much!